-- Display labels
+- Structure and load labels

-Information of structural elements (such as ID, position number, material properties, section names etc.) can be displayed on the screen by element types in Wireframe display mode.
+Information of structural elements (such as ID, position number, material properties, section names etc.) and load (such as intensity, Comment etc.) can be displayed on the screen by element types in Wireframe display mode.

 Figure: Info labels displayed on screen by element types